What is Enterprise SEO?

 Remember that RICE should not make prioritization decisions for you.
 It is just one of many tools for evaluating benefits against cost, empowering your team to grab impactful and realistic projects.

-Getting leadership buy-in on the long game of SEO can be hard - especially when other channels are more quickly proven.
-Use these three quick tips from our SEO playbook to help you sell your strategy.
+The final boss—literally.
+Getting leadership buy-in on the long game of enterprise SEO can be hard, especially when other channels are more quickly proven.
+Use these three quick tips to help you sell your strategy.

 Tip 1: Find (or Recruit) an SEO Champion